awkena/panGenomeBreedr/README.md

 Users can set the `pdf = TRUE` argument to save plots as a PDF file in a directory outside R.

+## Trait Introgression Hypothesis Testing

-To test the hypothesis that *stg5* NIL development was effective, we can use the `cross_qc_annotate()` function to generate a heatmap (Figure 7) with an annotation of the position of the *stg5* locus on Chromosome 1, as shown below:
+To test the hypothesis that the *stg5* NIL development was effective, we can use the `cross_qc_annotate()` function to generate a heatmap (Figure
+7) with an annotation of the position of the *stg5* locus on Chr 1, as shown below:

 ``` r